SidRoberts/centum/docs/components/router/middlewares.md

 We already know about Route Groups but we haven't used them yet in a meaningful way.
 The main purpose of Route Groups is to be able to easily assign a Middleware to a collection of Routes.
+This allows you to apply common logic (like authentication, access control, or request filtering) to multiple routes at once without duplicating code.

 {: .note }
 Middlewares must implement [`Centum\Interfaces\Router\MiddlewareInterface`](https://github.com/SidRoberts/centum/blob/main/src/Interfaces/Router/MiddlewareInterface.php).